 CZ 457 Rimfire Accuracy

 The thought of having an ultra-accurate squirrel rifle was always something I dreamt of.
-I remember as a kid having my hands on my Uncle’s Ruger M77/22 and craved having something similar.
-I’ve had the .22 rifles that shoot ok, and they are a lot of fun, but in the end, they still shoot ok.
+I remember having my hands on my Uncle’s Ruger M77/22 as a kid and craving to have something similar.
+I’ve had the .22 rifles that shoot okay, and they are a lot of fun, but in the end, they still shoot okay.
 Rimfire accuracy has come a long way.
 I wanted the ultimate .22 I could carry in the woods and hit targets with absolute confidence.
 After much research, the CZ 457 seemed to be the answer.

 It all started with reading the book Rimfire Revolution by Michael R. Shea.
-As a gunsmith, I am familiar with what makes rifles accurate; consistency.
-But, for some reason, I was always negligent toward .22 rifle accuracy, using the excuse “well, it’s a .22.”
-I never fully understood what the differences were regarding what makes rimfires accurate.
+As a gunsmith, I am familiar with what makes rifles accurate: consistency.
+But, for some reason, I was always negligent toward .22 rifle accuracy, using the excuse, “well, it’s a .22.”
+I never fully understood the differences regarding what makes rimfires accurate.

 Modern Rimfire Accuracy